EIEIO

 5 Accessing Slots

-This function retrieves the value of slot from object.
-Unlike
+This function sets the value of slot from object.

-This is not a CLOS function, but is meant to mirror
+This is not a CLOS function.
+It is therefore recommended to use (setf (slot-value object slotvalue) instead.

 This function unbinds slot in object.
 Referencing an unbound slot can signal an error.